 Congratulations!
-Now that you know how to install and activate plugins from your WordPress dashboard, there is no limit to how far you can extend and enhance the functionality of your WordPress site.
+Now that you know how to install and activate plugins using the WordPress administration area, there is no limit to how far you can extend and enhance the functionality of your WordPress site.

 Discover great plugins that will help to extend the functionality of your WordPress site and learn how to install, configure, and use essential WordPress plugins in this training module:

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.
+This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.

-Have you found this article useful?
-If so, please consider using the social links below to share this post with other online users.
+Have you found this post useful?
+Please feel free to use the social buttons below and share this article with other online users.